guptaakashdeep/Second-Brain/content/Right Sizing Spark Executors.md

 > Initial thinking was: `TOTAL_MAX_MEMORY` will be sum of these, but looking at the metrics for a particular job, it looks like `ProcessTreeJVMRSSMemory` include `ProcessTreePythonRSSMemory` also when there is any Python UDF being used in the Spark Application.
 >
 > ***How did I conclude this?***
-> If I add both `ProcessTreeJVMRSSMemory` and `ProcessTreePythonRSSMemory` this is exceeding the entire [[Executor Container Memory]].
+> If I add both `ProcessTreeJVMRSSMemory` and `ProcessTreePythonRSSMemory` this is exceeding the entire [[Spark Unified Memory Management|Executor Container Memory]].
 Also, `ProcessTreeJVMRSSMemory` actually includes the entire process and the child process memory.
 During Python UDF execution, a worker process is initialized by the executor as a child process.

-[[Relation between Heap and RSS Memory in Spark]] explains more details on how these are related.
+[[Heap and RSS in Spark|Relation between Heap and RSS Memory in Spark]] explains more details on how these are related.

 Once you have all these details, LinkedIn Blog mentions to calculate the suggested `HEAP` and `OVERHEAD` memory using: